Guan1206/academic-kickstart/content/home/featured.md

 weight = 80  # Order that this section will appear.

 title = "Publications"
-subtitle = ""Spatio-temporal Attention Model for Tactile Texture Recognition"accepted by IROS2020"
+subtitle = "Spatio-temporal Attention Model for Tactile Texture Recognition"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.